B1y0nd/ParrotExtraction/README.md

 All results include bootloader(bootloader.bin), bootparam(bootparams.txt), installer(installer.plf), kernel(main_boot.plf->zImage->kernel.gz), filesystem(filesystem).
 # Test
 Testing on firmwares for all different models of drones from the paroot manufacturer, with a success rate of 100% extraction.
-The testing dataset is names dataset.
+The testing dataset is named parrot.